 We are a non-profit organization dedicated to maintaining and enhancing the quality of life for residents of the East 72nd Street neighborhood.
 We are volunteers committed to being involved with issues that affect our community, including transportation and public safety, environmental and sanitation concerns and streetscape beautification.

-In our continuing effort to improve pedestrian safety in the East 72nd Street Neighborhood, our volunteers recently undertook our second survey of commercial bicycle delivery practices to document compliance with the Department of Transportation (DOT) rules and regulations for restaurant deliveries.
+In our continuing effort to improve pedestrian safety in the East 72nd Street Neighborhood, our volunteers recently undertook our third survey of commercial bicycle delivery practices to document compliance with the Department of Transportation (DOT) rules and regulations for restaurant deliveries.

 The East 72 Street Neighborhood Association was officially formed in February of 2016 by a group of residents who had been very involved in the Second Avenue Subway Construction project and were active participants in working with local agencies and Community Board 8.